Joon-Hwan-Hong/QLSC600D2_2025_M5A1/Report.md

 ## Paper 1 (LH): Single-molecule tracking reveals the functional allocation, in vivo interactions, and spatial organization of universal transcription factor NusG (2024)

 ### Data availability and accesibility
-This paper is published under open access.
+This paper is published under open access through Cell Press Journals.
 A key resource table is provided which lists all reagents, bacteria strains, data and software etc., their source and identifier (if applicable).
 Fluorescence imaging dataset is published and openly available on Mendeley.
 Links are provided to the sources of the code and softwares used, however one of the softwares is reported to be no longer supported.
 Contact information is provided for the lead author along with a statement acknowledging information will be provided upon request if needed to reanalyze the data.
 A statement is provided acknoledging that all strains generated in the study will be provided upon request.
 All this information was provided in a section called STAR Methods.
 STAR stands for Structured, Transparent, Accessible Reporting.
 This is a methods format introduced in 2016 that has been adopted by all Cell Press journals (https://www.cell.com/star-authors-guide).

 ### Quality of experimental design
 - Sequencing was performed on the constructs as validation